-T. v. d.
-H. and T. A. N. acknowledge financial support from the German Research Foundation (DFG) through Grant No. FR2833/76-1.
-The simulations were performed on the HPC cluster Aether at the University of Bremen, financed by DFG within the scope of the Excellence Initiative.
+T.v.d.H. and T.A.N. acknowledge financial support from the German Research Foundation (DFG) through Grant No. FR2833/76-1.
+The simulations were performed on the HPC cluster Aether at the University of Bremen, financed by the German Research Foundation (DFG) within the scope of Zukunftskonzept 66 "Ambitioniert und agil", Bremen (GZ ZUK 66/1-2015).